grayt0r/kankan_backbone/readme.md

 * coffee build/server debug
 * Open http://localhost:8000 in your browser and check you see the login page

+If nib is installed somewhere other than /usr/local/lib/node_modules/nib you'll also need update build/tasks/stylus/stylus.js to reflect the correct path.
+This will be fixed in a later version.

 ## TODOs

 * ~~Redirect 401s to login page~~